 It seems like almost every Tucson wall tells a story.

 Some of them involve the Virgen de Guadalupe and others involve a man's skull shooting colorful beams of light into the ether.
-It's weird, but it's where we live.

 Why I Love Where I Live